Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 This user's guide assumes some top-level knowledge about Cortex-M software development.
 It is written for embedded developers that want to utilize microcontroller devices that incorporate Cortex-M processors, Ethos-U NPUs, and work with C/C++ compiler toolchains.
 The CMSIS-Toolbox supports currently:

 - [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) version 6.18 or higher
+  - Arm FuSa Compiler for Embedded version 6.16.2 or higher is also supported
 - [Arm GNU Toolchain (GCC)](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) version 10.3.1 or higher
 - [IAR Compiler](https://www.iar.com/products/architectures/arm/) version 9.32.1 or higher
 - [CLANG Compiler version 17.0.1](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases) or higher based on LLVM technology